zio/zio-connect/docs/quickstart/file_connector.md

    writePath(path)
 ```

+tailX
+---
 - tailFile | tailFileName | tailPath | tailURI

 Creates a ZStream for reading a file's content from a path/file/...
 The stream never ends emitting; it will keep polling the file (with given frequency) even after all content is read.

 ```scala
 import zio.connect.file._